fergusg/angular-docker-builder/README.md

 ```

 `git` inside the docker container doesn't work very well as we don't mount the git credentials.

+## Drawbacks

+There seem to be relatively few:

+1. Most obvious is that some colorization is lost.
+1. As above, need `ng new --skip-git`
+1. `yarn` is the default node package manager (easy to change, *per* project)

+# MacOS performance

+There is a know issue with file performance on Macs.
+For example, an
+`npm install` - which might take a minute on Linux - can take 15 on a Mac (at massive CPU).

+This probably makes this project at least partially useless for MacOS

 ## Thanks to...